Devilquest/LiveSplit-AutoSplitters/Streets of Rage 2/README.md

 ## Changelog
 - **21/01/2023**
   - RefreshRate increased from 10 to 20.
-  - The timer shouldn't start when the game enters demo mode.
+  - The timer should no longer start when the game enters demo mode.
-  - Simplified the "Split On" option to make it more clear.
-Now there's only one checkbox (unchecked by default):
+  - Simplified the "Split On" option for clarity.
+There is now only one checkbox (unchecked by default):
-	- Checked: The stage split will be done when the title \"Stage X Clear\" appear.
+	- Checked: The stage split will occur when the title "Stage X Clear" appears.
-  	- Unchecked: The stage split will be done on the black screen after the score screen fades.
+  	- Unchecked: The stage split will occur on the black screen after the score screen fades.

 <br>